 3. If I take no action, will my coverage automatically carry over from last year?

 Yes, if you take no action your plan enrollment and dependents covered will automatically carryover to the following year.
 Contribution elections for Flexible Savings Accounts (FSA) and Health Savings Accounts (HSA) will not carry over and must be re-elected each year.

-Visit www.BenXcel.net during October 1 - 18 to review and make changes to your benefits.
+Visit www.BenXcel.net during open enrollment to review and make changes to your benefits.
 BenXcel login instructions are available here.
 Once you have logged in follow the system prompts to review your demographic information, dependent information, benefits options and begin making elections.
 When you are finished, print and review your confirmation statement.
 Always double check your confirmation statement to ensure you made the correct elections and your dependents are covered as you intended.
 In January, always review your paystub to confirm the correct deductions are being taken.

 BenXcel login instructions can be found here.
 If you cannot remember your password, you can reset it at BenXcel.net by clicking the "Forgot Password?" button.
 If you are still having trouble logging in to BenXcel, contact BCC at 1-800-685-6100 for assistance.

 How do I know if I completed my enrollment or if I did it correctly?

 A personal confirmation statement is generated based on your current and future enrollment elections.
 You can access your confirmation statement anytime by logging into BenXcel.
 It is your responsibility to review your confirmation statement in detail to ensure you have enrolled in the correct plans and have included your dependents as you intended.
 You will be enrolled in your benefits based on your confirmation statement.
 You will not be able to change your enrollment elections until next open enrollment unless you experience a qualifying event.
 If you have questions on how to read your confirmation statement, click here.

 I waive medical coverage, what documents are acceptable for proof of other coverage?